-- (3) Represents 416,667 of a time-based restricted stock award, which vested 83,333 on July 1, 2011, 2012, 2013 and 2014; the remainder of which, 83,334 shares, will vest on July 1, 2015.
-Includes 105,666 of a market based performance restricted stock award, where performance target was approved as achieved by the compensation committee, but contains remaining time based vesting criteria, which will be achieved on December 31, 2015.
-The performance target for this award was achieved on January 23, 2014, based on the average closing price of FleetCor's common stock achieving the established target price. - (4) Market value of shares of restricted stock that have not vested is calculated using the closing stock price on December 31, 2014. - (5) Represents performance-based restricted stock awards, where performance targets are based on achieving company-wide or individual or business unit performance goals during 2014, 2015, 2016 and/or 2017.
+Represents 50,000 of a performance-based restricted stock award where performance target was approved as achieved by the compensation committee, but contains remaining time based vesting criteria, which will be achieved on March 31, 2016.
+The performance target for this award was deemed achieved on February 23, 2015, based on the achievement of 2014 EPS targets and certain business expansion targets.

+Market value of shares of restricted stock that have not vested is calculated using the closing stock price on December 31, 2015.

+Represents performance-based restricted stock awards, where performance targets are based on achieving company-wide or individual or business unit performance goals during 2015, 2016 and/or 2017.